PMOM1470/Pmom-store/README.md

 - frontend/ → Customer-facing store
 - backend/ → Orders, products, admin authentication
 - admin/ → Admin dashboard (only owner access)
+## Admin Access
+- Admin login is private
+- Two-factor authentication (Google Authenticator) is enabled for admin
+- Customers do NOT need accounts to buy